Published on January 10th, 2022 | by Roger Corbinetti0

 Shopping for the quickest and easiest way to test your poolâ€™s chemical levels?

-The majority of experts recommend pool owners shock their pool every week.
-However, that alone is not enough to keep your pool healthy and beautiful.
-Excessive use, signs of algae, and heavy rainfall might demand extra maintenance and care.
+Most pool experts recommend pool owners shock their pool every week.
+But that’s not enough to keep your pool out of trouble.

 Whatâ€™s In This Buying Guide?